is a designer based in Munich.

 CompactCar is a car interior concept that uses Santoni's 3D knitting technology as a vision for the future automotive sector.

-The megatrend of urbanization means that more and more cities are demanding flexible solutions from mobility providers to meet the diverse needs of urban nomads.
-Considering the scarce parking space and the demand for more flexibility, we propose a non-sided, autonomous car for 1-4 people that can also accommodate a wheelchair user.
-It is designed to fit into the current traffic system and can be used as a public taxi for transport and as an on-demand space for work.
+Designed as a non-sided, autonomous car, it fits into the current traffic system.
+It can be used as a public taxi for transport and as an on-demand space for work.
 As the use of the vehicle shifts towards public transport, the interior reflects this logic as it is designed for cleanability, maintenance, and durability.
 Furthermore, it is intended as a platform that can be used in different cities, with local branding and advertising opportunities through 3D knit technology.
 The vehicle is controlled via an app and offers tables, hooks, and electricity to each user.

 LCD SALON · 2019